AbubakarSaad/4P76Poser/README.md

 # Poser FINAL PROJECT 4P76

-Our project estimate the giving pose of human execise.
+Our project estimates the pose of human execise, either squatting or standing.

 ## Getting Started

-Clone the repo in local folder
+Clone the repo into your local folder

 ### Prerequisites